Last Updated on July 5, 2023

 A solid universal charger will come complete with a comprehensive selection of connectors that will match the vast majority of laptops, as well as offering dual USB connectivity.
 When combined with a laptop inverter, this is an ideal solution for charging laptops in an RV without being connected to shore power.

 Apple users should be aware that not many universals include the parts for that line of products so check before purchasing!
-A solid example of a reliable universal charging kit would be the This Universal Laptop Car Charger.
-This handy kit matches all the above specifications and can be picked up pretty cheap.
-Aside from the laptop connectors, the kit also includes USB and mini-USB connectors which you can use to charge up your cellphones, Fitbit, etc.
+A solid example of a reliable universal charging kit would be This Universal Laptop Car Charger.
+This handy kit matches all the above specifications and can be picked up pretty cheaply.
+Aside from the laptop connectors, the kit also includes USB and mini-USB connectors which you can use to charge up your cell phones, Fitbit, etc.

 When choosing a universal charger, always remember to look at the amps.
 For these little devices, the minimum should be 2 amps.
 However, it is better to have a higher amp rating that can charge different brands and models of laptops as well as other USB-charged devices.

 Car Power Inverter